 At each Board/Board Committee meeting, the Chairman/Chairperson of the Board/Board Committee ensures all Members of the Board/Board Committee have been given opportunities to express their views, opinions and ideas to facilitate a proper decision-making process by the Board/Board Committees.
-In particular for Board meetings, the Board is informed of decisions, salient issues and views raised at the Board Committee meetings by the Chairmen of the respective Committees.
+In particular, for Board meetings, the Board is informed of decisions, salient issues and views raised at the Board Committee meetings by the Chairmen of the respective Committees.
 Minutes of the respective Board Committee meetings are also tabled for the Board's information.
-All Board/Board Committee meetings' proceedings are properly recorded and the minutes thereof are tabled at the next meeting for confirmation by the Board/Board Committees.
+All Board/Board Committee meetings is proceedings are properly recorded and the minutes thereof are tabled at the next meeting for confirmation by the Board/Board Committees.

-In between Board meetings and depending on the urgency of the matters, the Board may grant approval by way of circular resolutions in writing pursuant to the Constitution of the Bank.
+Between board meetings, the Board may, depending on the urgency of matters, grant approval through circular resolutions in writing, as permitted by the Bank's Constitution.

-The Directors have a duty to declare immediately to the Board should they be interested in any proposal being considered or transaction to be entered into directly or indirectly by the Bank.
+The Directors have a duty to declare immediately to the Board should they be interested in any proposal being considered or any transaction to be entered into directly or indirectly by the Bank.
 An interested director is required to abstain from deliberations and decisions of the Board.

-The Directors have demonstrated that they are able to allocate sufficient time to the Bank in discharging their duties and responsibilities, and their commitment is affirmed by their attendance at the Board and Board Committee meetings held during FY2023, as reflected below:-
+The Directors have demonstrated that they are able to allocate sufficient time to the Bank in discharging their duties and responsibilities, and their commitment is affirmed by their attendance at the Board and Board Committee meetings held during FY2024, as reflected below:-